jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

 about the same talks in the hallway track.
 Speakers don't have to worry about competing with other speakers for an audience.
 Attendees see talks they might not have chosen themselves.
-Sometimes the things you don't know you are interested are the most interesting.
+Sometimes the things you don't know you are interested in are the most interesting.

 ## Do Good